RetroPie/RetroPie-Docs/docs/Creating-Your-Own-EmulationStation-Theme.md

 It is a simple, clean theme, not very outlandish, but it's enough to teach the essentials, and a few of the more advanced ideas.

-!!!
-Info
+**Note**

-    This tutorial was developed on Windows, but all the main parts (the XML and images) can be done on any Operating System, as long as you can put or assess the files into the `theme` folder on your Raspberry Pi (e.g., with Samba, see [setup](#set-up-samba-share-of-emulationstations-themes-on-retropie)).
+> This tutorial was developed on Windows, but all the main parts (the XML and images) can be done on any Operating System, as long as you can put or assess the files into the `theme` folder on your Raspberry Pi (e.g., with Samba, see [setup](#use-samba-share-of-emulationstations-themes-on-retropie)).

 ### What You Will Need